 Every April, students from the Collaborative Architectural Project class present design plans and recommendations for individual and community organization construction projects.
-According to Peter Temple, associate professor of technology, design, and safety, the course, known as "Communicorps," emphasizes a team approach to solving real-life architectural problems.
+According to Peter Temple, associate professor of architecture, the course, known as "Communicorps," emphasizes a team approach to solving real-life architectural problems.
 The class also allows students to experience the evolving nature of their projects and feedback from clients, faculty, classmates, and architects.

 When Peter Temple, associate professor of architecture, learned through contacts at the Boston chapter of Architecture for Humanity (AfH) that a Boston-based Haitian group, the Organization of Support to the Development of Plateau Central (OSDPC), had hopes of building a vocational school in Haiti's Central Plateau, he realized that this presented a perfect opportunity for his Communicorps students to step up to a real-world challenge and provide an architectural plan that should offer long-lasting benefit.
 The OSDPC been given a building site near the Haitian city of Hinche and had begun the necessary fundraising, and the Communicorps students spent the semester designing a vocational school to teach construction trades and auto mechanics.
 The plan is actually for a small campus of buildings that will include the main school building, a working auto garage, residential housing for teachers and staff, an administration building, and a separate large dining facility, all within a walled compound.
 With adequate funding, the school will be able to train Haitians in needed job skills that they otherwise could never afford.